gorango/yank/README.md

 - Check for syntax errors in your include/exclude patterns, such as unclosed brackets `[]`, braces `{}`, or parentheses `()`.
 - `yank` validates patterns and will exit with an error if they are malformed.

  **Skipped files:**
  - Files that cannot be read (e.g., due to permissions or being binary) are skipped.
  - When `--stats` is enabled, skipped files are counted and reasons are reported in the output.
+ - Use `--stats` to view skipped file counts and reasons, even without `--debug`, for quick diagnostics.
  - Use `--debug` for detailed error messages about skipped files.

 **Performance with many `.gitignore` files:**
 - `yank` efficiently processes `.gitignore` hierarchies.